asifzubair/cheatsheets/general/docker.md

-**docker-machine**
+# Docker help #

-`docker-machine create -d virtualbox --virtualbox-memory 8192 --virtual-disksize 600000 default` - [SO](http://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac)
+## Definitions ##

-An image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
-Images are read-only - http://docs.docker.com/reference/glossary/#image
+* An [image](http://docs.docker.com/reference/glossary/#image) is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
+Images are read-only.

-A container is an active (or inactive if exited) stateful instantiation of an image - http://docs.docker.com/reference/glossary/#container
+* A [container](http://docs.docker.com/reference/glossary/#container) is an active (or inactive if exited) stateful instantiation of an image.
-Pull a docker image >> Run it interactively and make changes >> Use the corresponding container to make a new image >> push this new image to the docker hub
+* Pull a docker image >> Run it interactively and make changes >> Use the corresponding container to make a new image >> push this new image to the docker hub.

-This does a great job at explaining difference between images/containers -> http://stackoverflow.com/questions/21498832/in-docker-whats-the-difference-between-a-container-and-an-image
+* This does a great job at explaining difference between images/containers -> [SO](http://stackoverflow.com/questions/21498832/in-docker-whats-the-difference-between-a-container-and-an-image)

-Commands:
+## Commands ##

 on Linux ALWAYS use "sudo", on Mac give it a miss.